motiz88/node-unix-access/README.md

 ### OS X

-Tested on OS X Mavericks 10.9.
+Tested on OS X Yosemite 10.10.

 Requires:

-* Command Line Tools installed either separately or via Xcode
+* Xcode
 * Python 2.7 (present in the OS by default)

 ### Linux

-Tested on Debian Wheezy 7.0.
+Tested on Debian Wheezy 7.0 64bit.

 Requires: